how do turtles sleep? turtlevoice

 turtles sleep underwater:

 Yes, turtles can sleep underwater.
-They typically surface for air every few hours to take a breath, but they can remain submerged for extended periods of time if necessary.
-When they’re resting, they’ll often close their eyes and remain completely still until they need to come up for air.
+They usually surface for air every few hours to breathe, but they can stay submerged for long periods if needed.

 turtles sleep at night: